 Grace Took Advantage of Family Trauma to Abuse and Assault Siblings, Sunrise Center Covered Up

-Los Angeles, California – Attorneys from Greenberg Gross and Jeff Anderson & Associates filed a lawsuit against Sunrise Center and Lorraine Grace on behalf of four siblings from the same family.
+(Los Angeles, CA) – Attorneys from Greenberg Gross and Jeff Anderson & Associates filed a lawsuit against Sunrise Center and Lorraine Grace on behalf of four siblings from the same family.
 The case was filed under the California Child Victims Act (AB 218) and faults the Sunrise Center with negligence and negligent supervision and retention of Lorraine Grace, the head of Sunrise Center and a grief counselor who took part in threatening, drugging and sexually assaulting the siblings.
 The plaintiffs have requested that their names remain private.

 “The lawsuit seeks to hold Lorraine Grace accountable for using her position of power to take advantage of a grief-stricken family to drug, sexually assault and threaten four innocent children,” said Greenberg Gross attorney Deborah Mallgrave.
 “It also exposes how the Sunrise Center chose to cover up the abuse, putting countless children at risk for years.
 With this lawsuit, the public will learn about the cover up of abuse.”